greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/frontend-engineer_2_1_1.md

 ---
 layout: job_family_page
 title: Frontend Engineer
 description: At GitLab, frontend engineers in UX collaborate closely with product designers, product managers, and engineers.
 They work on all versions of our product, including open source, enterprise editions, and the GitLab.com service.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/frontend-engineer_2_1_1/
+linkTitle: Frontend Engineer
+type: docs
 ---

 ## Frontend Engineer roles at GitLab